gregorias/anki-code-highlighter/DEV.md

   snippets.
 - Some users found it too invasive that their templates were modified in the background.
 - Templates had no impact on the WYSYWIG editor.
   Users were confused by unstyled code snippets.

-Work to add styles directly into the field is in progress.

-### No inline styles

-The add-on uses classes, not inline styles, to support day and night modes.
+### Card field instrumentation

+This add-on adds necessary style imports directly to field through a style-element.
+This enables WYSYWIG, which was a requested feature.

+This decision has a connascence issue: if we ever change the name of the CSS file, we need to update every note, but that seems unavoidable given other constraints.
+This flaw at least doesn’t impact UX.

 ### Dropping Highlight.js